chrismuellner/km-log/README.md

 [Authentication with Microsoft Account](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/standalone-with-microsoft-accounts?view=aspnetcore-3.1)

-1. Register a AAD app in the Azure Active Directory > App registrations area of the [Azure portal](https://portal.azure.com)
+1. Register a AAD app in the Azure Active Directory > App registrations area of the [Azure portal](https://portal.azure.com).
-2. Provide a Name for the app (for example, Blazor Standalone AAD Microsoft Accounts).
+2. Provide a Name for the app (for example, `kmlog-<username>`).
-3. In Supported account types, select Accounts in any organizational directory.
+3. In Supported account types, select `Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`.
 4. Leave the Redirect URI drop down set to Web and provide the following redirect URI:
     - Dev: `http://localhost/signin-microsoft`
     - Other: `https://<DOMAIN>/signin-microsoft`
-5. Clear the Permissions > Grant admin consent to openid and offline_access permissions check box.
-6. Select Register.

-The next steps are in the registered app.
+6. Select Register. (the following steps are in the newly registered app)

-1. Check `Application (client) ID` in `Overview`.
+7. Check `Application (client) ID` in `Overview`.
-2. Add Client Secret in `Certificates & Secrets`
+2. Add Client Secret in `Certificates & Secrets`.
 3. Store `Client Id` and `Client Secret` in `appsettings.json` or `secrets.json` ([app secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.1&tabs=windows)) of `KmLog.Server.WebApi` in the following format:

 ```json